 After she left Pedagogical in 1975, she participated as a professor and researcher in different Chilean institutions.

 In the mid-1970s, she began writing articles on Chilean culture, poetry, literature, and the visual arts.
-She was able to publish them in the prestigious magazine “Message“, in various art catalogs and in academic magazines.
+She was able to publish them in the prestigious magazine “Mensaje“, in various art catalogs and in academic magazines.

 In 1975, she entered an international competition called by the United Nations.
 As a result, she was hired as a translator at the “Economic Commission for Latin America and the Caribbean” (ECLAC), of the United Nations, based in Santiago.